humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-08-15-setting-up-ssl-on-an-amazon-elastic-load-balancer.md

     openssl rsa -in host.key -text

 The result of this command is a lot of text, the final piece of which is what Amazon is looking for.
-You&#8217;ll see something that looks like this:
+You'll see something that looks like this:

     -----BEGIN RSA PRIVATE KEY-----
     (tons of text)